Tav607/obsidian-ai-transcriber/README.md

   - Provider: `openai` or `gemini`
   - API Key: your service key
   - Model: transcription model (e.g., `gpt-4o-transcribe`)
-  - Prompt: custom system prompt for transcription
+  - Prompt: custom system prompt for transcription (this is separate from the editor's system prompts)
   - Temperature: sampling temperature
   - Audio Directory: where to save recorded audio
   - Transcript Directory: vault subfolder for transcripts

 - **Editor Settings**:
-  - Enable Editing: toggle AI post-editing
+  - Enable Editing: toggle AI post-editing.
-  - Provider / API Key / Model: settings for AI editor
+  - Provider / API Key / Model: settings for the AI editor.
+  - **System Prompt Templates**:
+    - **System Prompt Selector**: Choose the currently active template for general use (when not explicitly selected before an action).
+    - **System Prompt Template Name**: Edit the name of the selected custom template (the "Default" template name cannot be changed).
+    - **System Prompt**: Edit the content of the selected template.
+    - **Delete Template**: Delete the currently selected custom template.
-  - System Prompt / User Prompt: prompts for structuring meeting notes
+    - **New System Prompt Template**: Create new custom templates.
+  - **User Prompt**: Specify user-level instructions for the editor (this prompt is sent along with the selected system prompt and the transcript).
-  - Temperature: sampling temperature
+  - Temperature: sampling temperature for the editor.
-  - Keep Original: save raw transcript alongside edited version
+  - Keep Original: save the raw transcript alongside the edited version.

 ## License